DanteNiewenhuis/STS_app/REPORT.md

 This funcion gathers a list of all the Keywords/Events in the database and uses a callback to let the Keywordpage/Eventpage fill the list with these Keywords/Events.

+Another feature in this app is that pieces are text are clickable when they reference another object.
+This is done by InfoFragment that creates a DialogFragment when the word is pressed.
+The clickable parts in the text are created by the function makeSpans() that is located in the global functions class.

 ## Challenges and Solutions

 One of the initial problems in the process of making this app was the database.